Director’s Income Support Scheme (DISS): Everything You Need To Know

 It’s a package tailored to the needs of directors of limited companies, who do not qualify for the Self-Employment Income Support Scheme (SEISS) and often find themselves unable to claim enough through the Coronavirus Job Support Scheme (CJRS).

 The DISS is similar in many aspects to the SEISS, which has now been in place for nearly 12 months.
 It was devised by tax expert, Rebecca Seeley-Harris, campaign group Forgotten Ltd, the Federation of Small Businesses (FSB) and accounting body, ACCA, who together wrote to the Treasury calling for its immediate introduction.

-How would the DISS work?
+How Would The DISS work?

-In many ways, the DISS works in the same way that the SEISS does.
+The DISS works in the same way that the SEISS does.
 By this, we mean that the grants would be taxable and based on trading profits.

 How much you could claim would be based on your company’s three previous years of Corporation Tax returns.
 The thinking behind this is that it’s information HMRC has to hand, meaning it technically should be simple to set up and roll out quickly, and the architects of the scheme claim it is no more open to fraud than the existing SEISS.